austinj42/Chemical-Compound-Creator/README.md

 A few different constraints (Atomic number, different states)

 To add a new compound, users input the name of the compound, and the compound's chemical formula.
-To input a formula that cotains elements that only appear once the user must include a 1 after that element.
+To input a formula that contains elements that only appear once the user must include a 1 after that element.
 For example:
 Name:     Water